tobias-forkel/Forkel_OpenGraph/README.md

 # Forkel OpenGraph
 A Facebook "What's on your mind?" clone.
-This module shows you, how you can fetch OpenGraph data base on a URL from a textarea field.
-This module is for experimental purposes.
+This module is for experimental purposes and shows you how you can fetch OpenGraph data base on a URL from a textarea field.

 ![Forkel OpenGraph - Frontend - Video](https://raw.githubusercontent.com/tobias-forkel/Forkel_OpenGraph/master/preview/frontend/video.gif)